 2. Sleep more – you’ll be less sensitive to negative emotions

-We know that sleep helps our bodies to recover from the day and repair themselves, and that it helps us focus and be more productive.
+We know that sleeping in a comfortable bed like the ones from TV Bed Store can help our bodies recover from the day and repair themselves, and that it helps us focus and be more productive.
 It turns out, it’s also important for our happiness.
 It is important to have a good mattress, because believe it or not, not just because you are sleeping you are getting the rest you need.
 You can use a memory foam mattress like I do, they are great and do wonders.

 In one experiment by Walker, sleep-deprived college students tried to memorize a list of words.
 They could remember 81% of the words with a negative connotation, like “cancer.”
 But they could remember only 31% of the words with a positive or neutral connotation, like “sunshine” or “basket.”